-A native of Texas, Dr. Hari Prabhakar will be completing his interventional pain fellowship at Harvard’s Massachusetts General Hospital, having completed his anesthesiology residency at the same institution.
+A native of Texas, Dr. Hari Prabhakar completed both his interventional pain fellowship and anesthesiology residency at Harvard’s Massachusetts General Hospital.
 His interest in pain medicine began as a college student at Johns Hopkins University, where he was involved in developing sickle cell disease management programs for underserved communities, a large part of which involved pain management.

 After his undergraduate days at Johns Hopkins University, he was awarded a British Marshall Scholarship to study public health and international health management in London.
 Subsequent to that, he attended Harvard Medical School, receiving a Doris Duke International Clinical Research Fellowship to continue his work on surgical systems development and humanitarian relief in India.